Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Results

-In our sample, we have 10 sources for which we have simultaneous measurements for \ha{} and \hb{}, and we have at least 3 epochs of observations for the source.
-To assess the change in the behaviour of the \ha{}/\hb{} ratio as a function of time, in Figure \ref{fig:balmer_decre} we show the trends of EW(\ha{}), EW(\hb{}), and EW(\ha{})/EW(\hb{}), versus the observed date (in MJD) for two exemplary sources - SDSSJ022556.0+003026 \citep{macleod2016}; and SDSSJ141324.27+530527.0 \citep{Wang2018ApJ...858...49W}.
-For the first source (SDSSJ022556.0+003026), we see that the overall trend between \ha{} and \hb{} are similar which is thus reflected in the trend with \ha{}/\hb{} ratio as a function of time.
-There is an indication of saturation in the EW(\hb{}) closer to the latest epoch - we see a downturn in the EW(\hb{}) at and after MJD=56544.
-Although, the EW(\ha{}) shows no such indication for saturation.
-This may be attributed to the longer response time for \ha{} relative to \hb{} emission \citep[see e.g.,][]{2020ApJ...903...51W}.
-On the other hand, for SDSSJ141324.27+530527.0, especially close to the end, the variation shown in \hb{} is much larger than \ha{} (by a factor $\sim$2.5) although the trends for \ha{} and \hb{} are similar.
-This is then reflected in the late rise in the \ha{}/\hb{} ratio.
-We compare with the fiducial value (= 3.1) for the \ha{}/\hb{} ratio from previous studies in these plots and notice a gradual rise in the \ha{}/\hb{} ratio as the time progresses for both these sources.
-For the first source the overall time between the start and the end is 1417 days ($\sim$4 years), while for the second source, this duration is 1892 days ($\sim$5 years).
-Among the 10 sources, 3 reflect this rising trend with time (the other source is SDSSJ235439.1+005751.9 from \citealt{graham2020}).
-The remaining sources show a more complicated behaviour as can be seen in Figure \ref{fig:balmer_decre_others}.
+In our sample, we have 32 sources for which we have simultaneous measurements for \ha{} and \hb{}, and we have at least 3 epochs of observations for the source.
+To assess the change in the behavior of the \ha{}/\hb{} ratio as a function of time, in Figure \ref{fig:balmer_decre} we show the trends of EW(\ha{}), EW(\hb{}), and EW(\ha{})/EW(\hb{}), versus the observed date (in MJD) for the same exemplary sources - SDSSJ022556.0+003026 \citep{macleod2016}; and SDSSJ141324.27+530527.0 \citep{Wang2018ApJ...858...49W}.
+For the first source (SDSSJ022556.0+003026), we see that the {trends} between \ha{} and \hb{} are contrary to each other although the trend with \ha{}/\hb{} ratio follows mostly the trend shown by EW(\ha{}), as a function of time.
+There is an indication of saturation in the EW(\hb{}) closer to the latest epoch - we see a displacement towards lower values in the EW(\hb{}) after MJD=55445.
+Although, the EW(\ha{}) shows no such indication of saturation, rather shows an increase in the latter epochs.
+This may be attributed to the longer response time for \ha{} relative to \hb{} emission \citep[see e.g.,][]{2020ApJ...903...51W} although the trends in this particular source are complementary. \\

+On the other hand, for SDSSJ141324.27+530527.0, the EW(\ha{}) as a function of time looks like a shifted version of the EW(\hb{}).
+As noted in Table 1 of \citet{2020ApJ...903...51W, Grier_etal_2017}, the rest-frame time lag for \hb{} (25.5$^{+10.9}_{-5.8}$ days) is about half the time lag estimated for \ha{} (56.6$^{+7.3}_{-15.1}$ days) which could be an added reason for such behavior.
+In the latest epochs, the two sources discussed above, modulate about 3.1.
+In our sample, there are 6 sources where all epochs have a \ha{}/\hb{} $<$ 3.1.
+On the contrary, there are 9 sources where all epochs have a \ha{}/\hb{} $>$ 3.1, even with the demonstrated modulations.